CKFG-FM: Financial and ownership crisis; relaunch as Flow

 The sale was completed in September 2021.
 CINA Media Group stated that it would maintain CKFG's format and positioning.
 Former iHeartMedia executive Gary Gunter, who has previously worked with hip-hop and R&B-formatted stations in the United States, was brought on as the station's new general manager.
 On February 9, 2022, Stingray Radio announced that it had reached an agreement with CINA Media Group to transfer the Flow branding from CFXJ-FM to CKFG, as part of a relaunch of both stations scheduled for February 14.

 Stingray's vice president of brands and content Steve Jones stated that the company had wanted to "[bring] Flow back to its roots as a community-driven station" with a broader array of music, but after realizing that such a station would compete directly with CKFG, it instead pursued an agreement with the station to "keep the Flow brand–and mission–alive in Toronto".
 CKFG is being positioned as "Toronto's Hip Hop and R&B"—expanding its playlist to appeal to the younger demographics associated with CFXJ's urban contemporary format, while still maintaining the broader array of genres it played as G98.7.
 Gunter described the changes as a "reset" that would leverage the heritage of the Flow branding, and target the entirety of Toronto's Black community.

 In anticipation of the relaunch, CKFG began a soft launch with a playlist of classic hip hop hits that afternoon, while CFXJ went jockless and released its airstaff.
 As scheduled, CKFG rebranded as Flow 98.7 on February 14, while CFXJ concurrently adopted a new adult hits format as 93.5 Today Radio.

-CFXJ subsequently changed to a country music format in September 2024.
+In June 2026, the station underwent changes to its on-air lineup, including the addition of former CFXJ personalities Patricia J (co-hosting a new morning show with fellow CFXJ alumni Robert "Spex Da Boss" Lloyd) and former morning host Peter Kash (who became program director and afternoon host).
+At this time, the station also rebranded with a version of the original Flow logo used by CFXJ.